zemoga/ui-test/README.md

 ## Interaction - JS

-Just add interaction for the middle voting boxes: Kanye West, Mark Zuckerberg, Cristina Fernández de Kirchner and Malala Yousafzai.
+Just add interaction in the middle voting boxes: Kanye West, Mark Zuckerberg, Cristina Fernández de Kirchner and Malala Yousafzai.

 Requirements:
 - [x] Create a data feed in JSON format with the structure that best suits the data for the voting boxes.